AndyObtiva/glimmer-dsl-libui/README.md

 - `table` `checkbox_column` and `checkbox_text_column` checkbox editing only works on Linux and Windows (not Mac) due to a current limitation in [libui](https://github.com/andlabs/ui/issues/357).
 - `text` `align` property seems not to work on the Mac ([libui](https://github.com/andlabs/libui) has an [issue](https://github.com/andlabs/libui/pull/407) about it)
 - `text` `string` `background` does not work on Windows due to an [issue in libui](https://github.com/andlabs/libui/issues/347).
-- `arc` shape does not work on Windows unless a figure is started due to implementation of [libui](https://github.com/andlabs/libui).
 - `table` controls on Windows intentionally get an extra empty row at the end because if any row were to be deleted for the first time, double-deletion happens due to an issue in [libui](https://github.com/andlabs/libui) on Windows.
 - `table` `progress_bar` column on Windows cannot be updated with a positive value if it started initially with `-1` (it ignores update to avoid crashing due to an issue in [libui](https://github.com/andlabs/libui) on Windows.
 - It seems that [libui](https://github.com/andlabs/libui) does not support nesting multiple `area` controls under a `grid` as only the first one shows up in that scenario.
 To workaround that limitation, use a `vertical_box` with nested `horizontal_box`s instead to include multiple `area`s in a GUI.